 Liebeskind, Johann Heinrich (1768–1847): Studied in Göttingen, where he met Meta Forkel, née Wedekind, finishing his studies there in January 1793, though in the meantime (early 1792) Meta Forkel had become pregnant (the son arrived on 2 October 1792, though Meta had in the meantime left Göttingen).
-Entered Russian service, then Prussian, from 180=7 senior judiciary Rath in Bamberg, from 1808 senior appeals judge in Munich, from 1827 in Landshut and Ansbach; also known as a talented flute player; author of “Essay of an Acoustic of the German Flute: An Article on a Philosophical Theory of Flute-Playing,” originally published in November 1806, now included as Appendix IV in Johann George Tromlitz, The Keyed Flute, ed.
-Ardal Powell (Oxford 1996) 230–34.
-More importantly in the present context, having gone to Frankfurt to attend to Meta (whom he married at latest by 1797), and his child, Adalbert, after her flight from Mainz, arrest, and incarceration in Königstein, he provides a valuable eyewitness account of the prisoner transport and prisons conditions in his Rükerinnerungen von einer Reise durch einen Theil von Teutschland, Preussen, Kurland und Liefland, während des Aufenthalts der Franzosen in Mainz und der Unruhen in Polen (Strasbourg 1795; also Königsberg 1795).
+Entered Russian service, then Prussian, from 1807 senior judiciary Rath in Bamberg, from 1808 senior appeals judge in Munich, from 1827 in Landshut and Ansbach; also known as a talented flute player; author of “Essay on an Acoustic of the German Flute: An Article on a Philosophical Theory of Flute-Playing,” originally published in November 1806, now included as Appendix IV in Johann George Tromlitz, The Keyed Flute, ed.
+Ardal Powell (Oxford 1996), 230–34.
+More importantly in the present context, having gone to Frankfurt to attend to Meta (whom he married at latest by 1797) and his child, Adalbert, after her flight from Mainz, arrest, and incarceration in Königstein, he provides a valuable eyewitness account of the prisoner transport and prison conditions in his Rükerinnerungen von einer Reise durch einen Theil von Teutschland, Preussen, Kurland und Liefland, während des Aufenthalts der Franzosen in Mainz und der Unruhen in Polen (Strasbourg 1795; also Königsberg 1795).

-Liebeskind, Meta (Sophie Dorothea Margarete), née Wedekind, earlier divorced Forkel (1765–? [the customary date of death, 1853, is insufficiently substantiated; see Monika Siegel, “Ich hatte einen Hang zur Schwärmerey”): Writer and translator.
+Liebeskind, Meta (Sophie Dorothea Margarete), née Wedekind, earlier divorced Forkel (1765–? [the customary date of death, 1853, is insufficiently substantiated; see Monika Siegel, “Ich hatte einen Hang zur Schwärmerey”]): Writer and translator.
 Daughter of the Göttingen professor of theology Rudolf Wedekind.
 Meta was one of the “Göttinger university mamselles” along with Therese Heyne, Caroline, and others.
 After a careful upbringing and education, in 1781, at seventeen, she married the music professor Johann Nikolaus Forkel (1749–1818, who some view as the initiator of modern music studies at the university level and who in 1802 published the first biography of J. S. Bach), after which she also published novels.
 She left Forkel in 1788 (divorced 11 February 1794), moved to Berlin, then in the summer of 1789 to Mainz, where her brother, Georg Wedekind, was a professor of medicine and where she earned a living through translation from English and French (largely brokered by Georg Forster) and frequented circles supportive of the French Revolution.
 She returned to Göttingen in October 1791, where she met her second husband, Johann Heinrich Liebeskind, whom she would marry three years later, albeit not before becoming pregnant in early 1792 and, after fleeing Göttingen, giving birth to her second son (after Karl Gottlieb Forkel in 1782), Adalbert, on 2 October 1792, traveling thence directly to Mainz, where she initially stayed with Caroline.
 One of the party arrested with Caroline after fleeing Mainz in 1793.
-Active as a writer later as well, living in various Bavarian cities and even abroad with her second husband, Johann Heinrich Liebeskind.
-Her husband’s first position took them to Riga in 1793, where they were expelled under suspicion of being sympathetic to the French Jacobins.
+Active as a writer later as well, living in various Bavarian cities and also abroad with her second husband, Johann Heinrich Liebeskind.
+In 1793 her husband’s first position took them to Riga, where they were expelled under suspicion of being sympathetic to the French Jacobins.
 From 1794 in Königsberg, 1797 in Ansbach, 1807 in Bamberg, 1808, Munich, between 1827 and 1838 alternately in Landshut and Ansbach, from 1838 in Eichstätt.
 Concerning her (maliciously applied) nickname “Furciferaria,” see Erich Schmidt’s introduction to Caroline’s stay in Mainz, note 4.
 (Portrait: from the silhouette album of Gregorius Franz von Berzeviczy; by permission, Erika Wagner and Ulrich Joost, Göttinger Profile zwischen Aufklärung und Romantik [Neustadt: Dosse 2011], 64.)